 Purim in Western MA

 Jewish heroines in the Bible are few and far between.
-The upcoming holiday of Purim is unique amongst Jewish holidays in that two strong, independent women are at the heart of its story.
+The annual holiday of Purim is unique amongst Jewish holidays in that two strong, independent women are at the heart of its story.
 Indeed, one of them saves the entire Jewish people from imminent destruction.

 - 1 stick butter or margarine

 - 3 c flour (start with 2.5 cups and slowly add the last half cup as needed

 - 2 large eggs